-Table 3.8.
-Incremental Coefficients of Variation for Cape Cod Model
+Table 3.6.
+Incremental Standard Deviation Values for Cape Cod Model

-Reviewing Table 3.6, you can see that the scale, or constant, is the value for 2008 at 12 months of development.
-The G(w), or accident year, parameters are used to adjust the scale in the 12-month column and then the f(d), or development year, parameters are used to adjust the scale, or scale adjusted by accident year, for each development column.
-Table 3.8 shows the incremental coefficients of variation so that you can easily see the heteroscedasticity implied in the model.
+Reviewing Table 3.5 you can see that the scale, or constant, is the value for 2006 at 12 months of development.
+The G(w), or accident year, parameters are used to adjust the scale in the 12 month column and then the f(d), or development year, parameters are used to adjust the scale, or scale adjusted by accident year, for each development column.

-3.3.
-Chain Ladder Model
+3.3 Chain Ladder Model

-For the traditional chain ladder method, average development factors are multiplied by the cumulative amounts by accident year to estimate the expected future incremental values.
+For the traditional Chain Ladder method, average development factors are multiplied by the cumulative amounts by accident year to estimate the expected future incremental values.
 Hayne [8] also uses the cumulative amounts by accident year, but instead derives parameters which represent the proportion of the incremental value in each development year.
 The parameters are constrained so that the incremental values sum to the cumulative values.
-In addition, n - 1 parameters are used with the last development year parameter derived so that the sum of all parameters is 100%.
+In addition, n-1 parameters are used with the last development year parameter derived so that the sum of all parameters is 100%.